-provide estimated directions of the horizontal component ally moves perpendicular to the contours, from higher to epth to groundwater can be made by subtracting a and-surface altitude at a desired location, or by simply arby existing well records.
-For more information, well at the GWIC website (http://mbmggwic.mtech.edu/).
-The ted to be accurate to +/- one-half the contour interval at 1 where the contours are dashed.
-For example, where the accuracy is expected to be +/- 50 ft at any given point.
+Contours on potentiometric surface maps provide estimated directions of the horizontal component of groundwater flow.
+Groundwater generally moves perpendicular to the contours, from higher to lower altitudes.
+An estimate of the depth to groundwater can be made by subtracting a potentiometric-surface altitude from the land-surface altitude at a desired location, or by simply noting the depths to water reported on nearby existing well records.
+For more information, well records for any area can be obtained from the GWIC website (http://mbmggwic.mtech.edu/).
+The contoured potentiometric surface is expected to be accurate to +/- one-half the contour interval at any given point, or +/- the contour interval where the contours are dashed.
+For example, where the contoured potentiometric surface is 100 ft, accuracy is expected to be +/- 50 ft at any given point.

-on, field measurement errors, accuracy of well locations, hich water levels have been measured are distributed lear points of measurement.
-In some areas, seasonal sceed 20 ft (see hydrographs for selected wells for ations).
-Large seasonal fluctuations in water levels may a groundwater flow direction.
-Additional details about the supplemental contours is provided in Konizeski and Marvin and Voeller (2000), Roberts and Waren (2001),
+Map accuracy is affected by data distribution, field measurement errors, accuracy of well locations, and errors in interpretation.
+Points at which water levels have been measured are distributed unevenly and map accuracy is greater near points of measurement.
+In some areas, seasonal groundwater fluctuations approach or exceed 20 ft (see hydrographs for selected wells for magnitudes of observed water-level fluctuations).
+Large seasonal fluctuations in water levels may result in localized, seasonal variations in groundwater flow direction.
+Additional details about seasonal water-level changes in areas with supplemental contours is provided in Konizeski and others (1968), Voeller and Waren (1997), Marvin and Voeller (2000), Roberts and Waren (2001),